-All Pressure Core analysis and sampling will be remobilized at the dock.
-Any steps not completed in the on-board pressure core flow as described in Section 7.1.1 On-Board Pressure Core will be completed at the dock.
-The following additional steps will also be completed at the dock:
+All Pressure Core analysis and sampling will be remobilized dockside.
+Any steps not completed in the on-board pressure core flow as described in Section 7.1.1 On-Board Pressure Core will be completed dockside.
+The following additional steps will also be completed dockside: